Gym Assistance

 Gym membershipapprox. £50£3,000

-At four sessions a week, you break even somewhere around year seven.
+At four sessions a week, you break even somewhere around year eight to nine.
 But that calculation ignores the time saving — at 20 minutes each way and four sessions a week, that’s over 110 hours a year you’re not spending on the commute to a gym.

 And it ignores the fact that you’ll actually train more consistently when the gym is ten metres from your back door.

-“The second bay just sat there.
-Now I go in every morning — no commute, no queue for the rack, no need to look presentable before I’ve even started.
+„The second bay just sat there.
+Now I go in every morning — no commute, no queue for the rack, no need to look presentable before I've even started.
 I train better than I ever have.
-And it cost less than four thousand pounds — not twenty months of membership fees.”
+And it cost about five thousand pounds — not years of membership fees."

 Want a similar gym?